aw31n/rpgen/readme.md

 ### Conda / ML

 Conda is needed for the machine learning part.
 You need to create a new conda environment and install some packages for PyTorch.
+Start an Anaconda Prompt and run the following:

 ```
 conda create --name ml Python=3.10.11